hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 ---
 title: "Run mutation, update cache"
 metaTitle: "Apollo Mutation Component | GraphQL React Apollo Tutorial"
-metaDescription: "We will use the Apollo Client Mutation component from react-apollo as an example to insert new data and update cache locally using readQuery and writeQuery."
+metaDescription: "We will use the Apollo Client Mutation component from react-apollo in React app as an example to insert new data and update cache locally using readQuery and writeQuery."
 ---

 import YoutubeEmbed from "../../src/YoutubeEmbed.js";